ALL COHORT APPLICATIONS NOW LIVE:

 CE is committed to transforming education for the next ten years through fostering sustained educator leadership.
 To successfully transition to an equitable and clean energy economy, we must set up all students for success, as they will be the future energy leaders and solutions architects.
-CE’s Clean Energy Fellows programs are designed to harness the genius of both educators and students to support this next generation of leaders.
+CE’s Clean Energy Fellows cohorts are designed to harness the genius of both educators and students to support this next generation of leaders.
 Clean Energy Fellows facilitate the delivery of justice-centered, career-connected programming that eliminates barriers for students that are unrelated to their actual potential for success.

-Pacific Northwest Clean Energy Fellows must be an employed educator (classroom or out-of school time) or district support staff (TOSA, Coach, Instructional Facilitator, etc.) that serves students within customer-owned utility territory (Bonneville Power Administration service area) in Washington, Oregon, Idaho, or Montana.
+Clean Energy Fellows must be an employed educator (classroom or out-of school time) or district support staff (TOSA, Coach, Instructional Facilitator, etc.) that serves students within customer-owned utility territory (Bonneville Power Administration service area) in Washington, Oregon, Idaho, or Montana.
 Am I in within a customer owned utility territory (link to interactive map)?
 Note educators in areas served exclusively by the following utilities are not eligible for this program: Portland General Electric, Puget Sound Energy, Idaho Power, Pacific Power, Rocky Mountain Power, Avista Energy, Northwestern Energy.

-Fellows can apply individually or in pairs.
+Clean Energy Fellows can apply individually or in pairs.